Life After MLIS

-We invite you to learn more about our outstanding alumni by reading their community profiles and alumni career spotlights, which provide a glimpse into LIS workplaces and offer insights on the most valuable LIS skills for different jobs.
-Visit the MLIS Alumni at Work series page to watch a few videos showing MLIS alums in their workplaces.
-If you're a graduate of the School of Information at San José State University, please create your alumni career spotlight and share your news!
+We invite you to learn more about our outstanding alumni by reading their community profiles and alumni career spotlights, which provide a glimpse into their workplaces and offer insights on the most valuable skills for different jobs.
+If you’re a graduate of the MLIS program, please create your alumni career spotlight and share your news!